Faithful-Resource-Pack/Docs/src/routes/pages/classicfaithful/32x-texturing-guidelines.md

   <br>There are many types of blending.
 The most important ones in the context of Classic Faithful are listed here:</li>
   <ol class="lettered">
     <br>
     <li id="no-blending"><b>No blending</b> is a simple border between two or more colors, without any additional effects.
 A work in progress texture tends to have no blending, as other blending methods are usually added later on.
-However, this tends to have a “plasticky” or flat effect on the texture, which in most cases is undesirable.</li>
+However, this tends to have a "plasticky" or flat effect on the texture, which in most cases is undesirable.</li>
     <br>
     <img src="/images/pages/textures/classicfaithful/1.png" alt="no blending" class="center" loading="lazy">
     <p class="center"><i><b>Picture 1:</b> Picture 1: Example of a border between two colors, with no blending applied.</i></p>